-Dr. Nötzold is a Research Associate in the Department of International Relations at Chemnitz University of Technology.
-Additionally, she is a member of the Working Group of Young Foreign Policy Experts of the Konrad-Adenauer-Foundation and the Expert Advisory Group “European and South Mediterranean Actors – Partners in Conflict Prevention and Resolution,” and has participated in the Manfred Wörner Seminar, organized by the Federal Ministry of Defense and the German Marshall Fund.
+Dr. Antje Nötzold is a Research Associate and Lecturer in the Department of International Relations at Chemnitz University of Technology.
+Additionally, she receives a scholarship for her habilitations thesis from the Konrad-Adenauer- Foundation.
+She is a member of the Working Group of Young Foreign Policy Experts of the Konrad-Adenauer-Foundation and has participated in the Expert Advisory Group “European and South Mediterranean Actors – Partners in Conflict

 Dr. Nötzold holds a PhD in Political Science from the Chemnitz University of Technology and a Magister degree with a double major in political science and business administration.
 In her dissertation, “The energy policy of the EU and the People’s Republic of China.
 Implications for European Supply Security,” published in 2011, she analyzed the characteristics of common EU and Chinese energy policies and their respective priorities.
 The dissertation also identified the interdependencies of both consumers through policies and markets with regard to securing supplies.

 German Reunification: New Possibilities, New Perspectives, and Our Future Now In Our Hands

 The “Wende” and finally the termination of the GDR turned the world upside down for the people in eastern Germany.
 On the one hand, it changed their daily lives in …

 Ukraine—Out of the Spotlight, Out of the West’s Interest?
 German and U.S. Viewpoints on the Resolution of the Ukrainian-Russian Conflict and Its Security Implications

 For all of 2014 and well into 2015, the conflict between Russia and Ukraine over the hostile events in Crimea and the eastern provinces of Donetsk and Luhansk dominated German …